brendanjryan/Website/_posts/2018-5-12-building-go-applications-with-bazel.md

 ### Consistent UX

 One of the hardest parts of developing and maintaining a suite of projects spanning multiple programming languages is the constant burden of context switching between the different frameworks and toolchains. `bazel` attempts to solve this issue by providing a consistent and familiar user experience and workflow, no matter if you are building a Javascript web app or a fleet of Scala microservices.
-For many projects, developers can hit the group running with only two commands, `bazel build` and `bazel test`.
+For many projects, developers can hit the ground running with only two commands, `bazel build` and `bazel test`.

 ## Setting up Bazel for Go